-You can use the buttons on the remote control or projector to increase or decrease the volume for both the projector's built-in speaker and external speakers connected to the projector.
-Press the \triangleleft button to increase the volume, or the \triangleleft button to decrease it.
+You can use the buttons on the remote control or projector to increase or decrease the volume for the projector's built-in speaker or external speakers connected to the projector.
+Press the (1) button to increase the volume, or the (1) button to decrease it.
 A volume gauge appears on the screen while the volume is being adjusted.